-For the 2020 season, the park is open from
+For the 2021 season, the park will be open from

 – July and August: every day from 9.30 am to 7.30 pm

 Provisions to ensure the safety of all against Covid-19:

 - respect of the safety distances during the purchase of your ticket and also in the park (1 meter between each family)

 - wearing a mask is not obligatory but strongly recommended, especially at the checkout

 - respect the one-way path established on the middle way (the narrowest)

 - the park’s restaurant is open with a limited number of seating, reservation advised